-Most years I don’t keep a planned reading list, but 2016 is an exception have a peek at this web-site.
+Most years I don’t keep a planned reading list, but 2016 is an exception.
 My bookshelves are filling up with “to be read” titles, and I’d like to put a bigger dent in that collection this year.
 While most of my list features mysteries (I’m far more backlogged with those), several horror novels made the cut.

 These are the horror, or borderline-horror, novels I’m planning to read or re-read in 2016.